-SCHOOL'S RIGHT TO AMEND
+SECTION 14: SCHOOL'S RIGHT TO AMEND

-The Pastor, Principal, and/or the School retains the right to amend the Student-Parent Handbook for just cause, at any time, and the parents/guardians will be promptly notified of changes through the website or through a special written notice.
+The School, Pastor, Principal, and/or the Diocese of St. Petersburg retains the right to amend the Student-Parent Handbook for just cause, at any time, and the parents/guardians will be promptly notified of changes through the website or through a special written notice.